fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 Testing has gone well and I now am confident this it a platform for developments.

+### CBUSSAM3X8E

+This is Duncan Greenwood's library for the CBUS communication.
+It is not under the control of this GitHub.

+I have made a small change to correct the error code test as it was falsely reporting a read failure.

 ### CBUS_empty_SAM3X8E_v1

 This is Duncan Greenwood's first example.
 At the moment the code assumes that there will be a button and LEDs for the Slim/Flim change.